iamkayourday/requirement-analysis/README.md

    - Review requirements with stakeholders to ensure they are accurate and complete.
    - Define acceptance criteria to measure when a requirement is successfully met.
    - Create traceability matrices to track requirements throughout the development lifecycle.

+---

+## Types of Requirements

+### Functional Requirements

+Functional Requirements define the specific behavior or functionalities that the system must perform.
+These are directly related to user interactions and system operations.

+#### Examples for the Booking Management System:
+- Users can search for available bookings based on specific dates and locations.
+- The system allows users to create, view, update, and cancel bookings.
+- Admins can manage user accounts, including activation, deactivation, and role assignments.
+- Notifications are sent to users upon successful booking confirmation or cancellation.
+- The system generates reports on bookings, cancellations, and revenue.

+### Non-functional Requirements

+Non-functional Requirements define the system's operational qualities and constraints, focusing on performance, usability, and reliability.

+#### Examples for the Booking Management System:
+- The system must handle 1,000 simultaneous users without performance degradation.
+- Bookings should be confirmed within two seconds after submission.
+- The platform must be available 99.9% of the time (uptime).
+- The user interface should be mobile-friendly and accessible to screen readers.
+- All user data must be encrypted during storage and transmission to ensure privacy.